TheDarkMist/NIS2-survival-kit/_prompts/recipes/01_security_policy.md

     -   Use of strong authentication.
     -   Data encryption (in transit and at rest).
     -   Basic endpoint protection (e.g., antivirus on company devices).
-6.  **Required Evidence**: Mention that evidence of compliance will be stored in `/99_evidence/` and may include firewall configurations, patch management logs, and access control reviews.
+6.  **Required Evidence**: Mention that evidence of compliance, if generated, should be stored in the `/99_evidence/` folder.
+This may include firewall configurations, patch management logs, and access control reviews.

 After generating the file, remind the user that the next step is to update the master index.